joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-05-01-antipersistent-basketball.md

 - As we move away from the origin, the game looks the same, whatever the score, and each step sees the same transition rate imbalance, $r_-^2/r_+^2 < 1.$ We expect the probability to decay like some decreasing function $f(r_-^2/r_+^2).$

 With these insights on the table, we can analyze the equations for concrete results, starting in the wings.

-If the probability of a score gap of $g$ after round $(t-1)$ is $P_{t-1}(g),$ its change after another round is
+Given the probability $P_{t-1}(g)$ of a score gap $g$ after $t-1$ rounds, its change in the next round is equal to

 $$
   \Delta = r_-^2P_{t-1}(g+2) + r_+^2P_{t-1}(g-2) - (r_+^2 + r_-^2)P_{t-1}(g)
 $$

-We argued above that the games become constant in time.
-Applying the equilibrium condition, we get
+We argued above that the games become constant in time — applying the equilibrium condition, this becomes

 $$
   0 = P(g+2)r_-^2 + P(g-2)r_+^2 - (r_+^2 + r_-^2)P(g)
 $$

-This is a two-step recursion but it's really a one step recursion in disguise.
+This equation is a two-step recursion, but it's really a one step recursion in disguise.
 We can see this from a slight rearrangement:

 $$
   0 = r_-^2\left[P(g+2) - P(g)\right] - r_+^2\left[P(g) - P(g-2)\right]